aliasgersg/iOS-Swift-/FilterGood/README.md

 After exams get over, in the holidays I plan to work on this project and strive to improve it.
 I've had a couple ideas like implementing categories for further enhancement like: blur effects, cartoon, infra-red and etc. CoreImage is a huge library and I aim to explore every part of it.

-### My first thoughts about Swift were not positive, I was anxious in learning a whole new programming language.
-I was planning to stick to Python but I thought about learning something new along with my Final Project.
-After spending a few weeks coding in Swift, I look back to how wrong I was.
-I'm really happy to have pursued this project because I've been able to learn a very powerful language and also have been able to take up a new skill.